MicrosoftDocs/win32/desktop-src/DevNotes/windows-security-center-interfaces.md

 ---
 description: The following interfaces are available for use with the Windows Security app. ms.assetid: 41C2F4BB-9979-478B-8BC9-9DC9FBF020F9
-title: The Windows Security app Interfaces ms.topic: article ms.date: 05/31/2018
+title: Windows Security app interfaces ms.topic: article ms.date: 05/31/2018
 ---

-# The Windows Security app Interfaces
+# Windows Security app interfaces

 The following interfaces are available for use with the Windows Security app.